-Send the collection tube with the blood sample by post to our partner laboratory free of charge using the prepaid return envelope.
+Send the dried blood spot card with the blood sample on it by post to our partner laboratory free of charge using the prepaid return envelope.

 In one of our medical laboratories within our network of partner labs, your sample will be tested for specific IgG antibodies against the SARS-CoV-2 virus.